sourcegraph/about/content/blogposts/2024/claude-3-now-available-in-cody.md

 ### Cody’s performance with Claude 3

 We rolled out Claude 3 models to our Cody Pro users in March, and we’ve been collecting feedback since then.
-So far, we’ve seen extremely encouraging signs pointing to the models’ capability when used with Cody.
+Early feedback has been extremely encouraging, especially around using Claude 3 + Cody for code explanation.

 We also recently launched an AI experiment tool called [LLM Litmus Test](https://s0.dev) to help you compare and contrast different models.
 You can test Claude 3 vs. Claude 2.1 or even Claude 3 vs. GPT-4 Turbo and generate shareable links with your results.
 Using the litmus test, we can see some examples of Claude 3 Opus in action.

 **Example 1: Explaining a coding concept (React)**